 How to Comfort a Dying Cat

 There are several things you can do to help ease your cat's final days.
 Always discuss these steps with your veterinarian first as every cat's condition and medical needs is unique.

-- If your cat is suffering from physical pain, discuss medication to help your cat feel more comfortable with your veterinarian.
+If your cat is suffering from physical pain, discuss medication with your veterinarian to help your cat feel more comfortable.

-- Provide your cat with a soft, warm place to rest, such as a heated cat bed with some extra blankets or towels.
+A heated cat bed with some extra blankets or towels can be soothing for your cat.
 Make sure it's also easily accessible to him at all times so he does not need to expend extra effort, such as jumping up, to get to it.

-- Keep your cat's environment as low stress as possible.
-This means quiet, low activity without pets, children or active adults to bother the cat.
+Keep your cat's environment as low stress as possible.
+This means quiet, low activity without pets, children, or active adults to bother your cat.